MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsCallingLineIdentity.md

 Accept pipeline input: False
 Accept wildcard characters: False
 ```
-**Preview** The use of the parameter ResourceAccount is in Preview.

 ### -ServiceNumber
 The ServiceNumber parameter lets you add any valid service number for the CallingIdSubstitute.